joicejoseph3198/Hard-Hat-Detection/README.md

 - run the inference on test video

 The code I added to get the hard hat color <br/>
+Essentially what I tried to do here is, for each bounding box I extracted the upper middle portion as my ROI, based on the assumption that a large portion of the ROI will be the helmet.
+And then I extracted the most dominant color.
 ![Project Image1](https://github.com/joicejoseph3198/Images/blob/main/code.JPG)

 ![Project Image2](https://github.com/joicejoseph3198/Images/blob/main/Screenshot-20210728200926-1900x1000.png)